Style Travel for Men: How to Pack a Sharp, Versatile Wardrobe for Any Trip

 Photo of an over packed suitcase.

 Understanding what not to do is as useful as knowing what to bring.
+Focusing on style travel equips you with the mindset to navigate any situation, ensuring you’re prepared for whatever comes your way.

 • Packing one-time-use outfits.
 If an item only works for one occasion on the trip, it does not belong in the bag.
 Every piece should create at least three combinations.